Who'd pawn their own mother to get it themselves.

 - Abnormal Ammo: During the siege of Minas Troney, the enemy uses "flaming matzoh balls, high velocity dog yummies, and the collected works of Rod McKuen."
 Horrible indeed.

 - Action Girl: Eorache of the Roi-Tanners sits firmly on the line dividing an example and an aversion of this trope.
+She's easily the most competent of the good guys, and her forces mop up Serutan's armies, but at the same time, she's a ridiclous German stereotype who wields a battle-mop.

 - All Germans Are Nazis: The natives of the Plains of Roi-Tan are all German stereotypes ranging from Wagnerian opera to Nazis, sometimes mixing and matching elements.